dotnet/extensions/docs/ReferenceResolution.md

         If you don't know the commit hash of the source code used to produce "0.0.1-beta-1", you can use `000000` as a placeholder for `Sha` as its value is unimportant and will be updated the next time the bot runs.

-        If the new dependency comes from dotnet/CoreFx or dotnet/core-setup and is not `Microsoft.NetCore.App`, add a `CoherentParentDependency` attribute to the `<Dependency>` element as shown below.
-This indicates Microsoft.NETCore.App also brings in the System.Banana content and tells `darc` to make the versions coherent.
+        If the new dependency comes from dotnet/CoreFx, add a `CoherentParentDependency` attribute to the `<Dependency>` element as shown below.
+This indicates the dotnet/CoreFx dependency version should be determined based on the build that produced the chosen Microsoft.NETCore.App.
+That is, the dotnet/CoreFx dependency and Microsoft.NETCore.App should be coherent.

         ```xml
         <Dependency Name="System.Banana" Version="0.0.1-beta-1" CoherentParentDependency="Microsoft.NETCore.App">